ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/troubleshooting_discovery.md

     - **Settings --> Configuration Management --> Schedule** is set to create device configuration backups every day at 11PM.

-    - New device will be found at 6AM, but since the its configuration backup is scheduled for 11PM, you will need to wait until the next day to ensure its configuration is pulled.
+    - New device will be found at 6AM, but since its configuration backup is scheduled for 11PM, you will need to wait until the next day to be sure that its configuration is pulled.

 !!! tip